keeganmjgreen/3D-Printed-Sensors-Development-Platform/Calibrating-Your-Force-Sensor.md

 # Calibrating Your Force Sensor
+The force sensor must be calibrated to the relative force exerted on the sensing element, as well as the ambient temperature.
+A printed force sensor can be calibrated in a number of ways, but the basis is the same.
+The resistance-force characteristic curve needs to be generated.

 ## Materials and Preparation

- -  An untested force sensor with the following defaults from `mid_str_4T_sensing_and_elem.SLDPRT`.
+ -  A force sensor of the following design characteristics.
+An untested force sensor with these defaults can be found from `mid_str_4T_sensing_and_elem.SLDPRT`.

     <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Calibrating-Your-Force-Sensor/mid_str_4T_sensing_1.png" style="zoom:50%;" />

-     -  A hole close to the end of the cantilever beam ("Free End Hole" in the SolidWorks part) from which to suspend known weights.
+    - A free end hole close to the end of the cantilever beam from which to suspend known weights.
 If you would like to use a force sensor that you have already printed without a free end hole, you can drill or punch a hole in the same place.

-     -  A similarly thick cantilever base to avoid unwanted deflection, emulating being embedded into your comparably large parent 3D printed structure.
-If you do not need spaces for the lower jaws of crocodile clips in a thick cantilever base, and would prefer it to lessen your print time, you can glue a thinner cantilever base to a piece of wood to be used as the cantilever base.
+    - A relatively thick cantilever base to avoid unwanted deflection, emulating being embedded into your comparably large parent 3D printed structure.
+If you would prefer to lessen your print time, the cantilever can be glued to a piece of wood to act as the base.

-     -  A reference set of conductive traces to correct for changes in temperature and humidity (recommended)
+    - A reference set of conductive traces to correct for changes in temperature and humidity

-     -  4-terminal sensing in each set of conductive traces (recommended)
+    - 4-terminal sensing in each set of conductive traces
     - Large electrical contact pads

-     -  Spaces for lower jaws of crocodile clips (optional) ​
+    - Spaces for the lower jaws of the crocodile clips (optional)

  -  An insulated double-ended crocodile clip jumper (or conductive paint/epoxy and lengths of thin wire stripped of their insulation on both ends) for *each* electrical contact